rafaeldelboni/cajus-nfnl/readme.md

 Settings to select which treesitter's features we want to be enabled and which language extension we want to ensure they will be always installed.

 ### [.config/nvim/fnl/plugins/cmp.fnl](.config/nvim/fnl/plugins/cmp.fnl)
-Here settings of which sources we want to show up in the autocomple menu like (conjure, lsp, buffer) and some mapping to navigate in the menu.
+Settings of which sources we want to show up in the autocomplete menu like (conjure, lsp, buffer) and some mapping to navigate in the menu.

 ### [.config/nvim/fnl/config/lsp.fnl](.config/nvim/fnl/config/lsp.fnl)
 Setup a global state to define lsp's startup status, for later be read by lualine.